afrasumi0112-byte/Blinkit-Analysis-using-Python/README.md

  ##### Chart Type: Funnel Map.

 ## Process
--The data is cleaned and preprocessed using python.
+- The data is cleaned and preprocessed using python.
--Made sure data is consistent and clean with respect to data type, data format and values used.
+- Made sure data is consistent and clean with respect to data type, data format and values used.
--Different python libraries are used to clean and visualize the data according to the KPI's requirements.
+- Different python libraries are used to clean and visualize the data according to the KPI's requirements.

 ## Data Cleaning and Visualization(Python/Jupyter Notebook)
 - <a href="https://github.com/afrasumi0112-byte/Blinkit-Analysis-using-Python/blob/main/Blinkit%20Analysis.ipynb">Blinkit Analysis coding</a>

+## Project Insights
+## Final Conclusion